pyca/cryptography/docs/installation.rst

 * ``OpenSSL 1.0.2-latest``

 .. warning::
-    OpenSSL versions 0.9.8 and 1.0.0 are no longer supported by the OpenSSL project.
-Cryptography 1.4 has dropped support for OpenSSL 0.9.8, see the :doc:`FAQ </faq>` for more details.
+    OpenSSL 1.0.0 is no longer supported by the OpenSSL project.
+Cryptography will drop support for it in a future release.

 On Windows
 ----------